TypeStrong/ts-loader/README.md

 ### Hot Module replacement

+We do not support HMR as we did not yet work out a reliable way how to set it up.

-To enable `webpack-dev-server` HMR, you need to follow the official [webpack HMR guide](https://webpack.js.org/guides/hot-module-replacement/), then tweak a few config options for `ts-loader`.
-The required configuration is as follows:
+If you want to give `webpack-dev-server` HMR a try, follow the official [webpack HMR guide](https://webpack.js.org/guides/hot-module-replacement/), then tweak a few config options for `ts-loader`:

 1. Set `transpileOnly` to `true` (see [transpileOnly](#transpileonly-boolean-defaultfalse) for config details and recommendations above).
-2. Inside your HMR acceptance callback function, you must re-require the module that was replaced.
+2. Inside your HMR acceptance callback function, maybe re-require the module that was replaced.

-For a boilerplate HMR project using React, check out the [react-hot-boilerplate example](./examples/react-hot-boilerplate/).

-For a minimal HMR TypeScript setup, go to the [hot-module-replacement example](./examples/hot-module-replacement/).

 ## Contributing